Charlie0215/deep-q-snake-pytorch/README.md

 2. Pygame
 3. numpy
 4. matplotlib
-5. others - you will find out by running the code :P
+5. other packages - you will find out by running the code :P

 ### Command Base Usage
 1. If you want to run manual play mode: